PDP-11: Instruction set orthogonality

 The PDP-11 processor architecture has a mostly orthogonal instruction set.
 For example, instead of instructions such as load and store, the PDP-11 has a move instruction for which either operand (source and destination) can be memory or register.
 There are no specific input or output instructions; the PDP-11 uses memory-mapped I/O and so the same move instruction is used; orthogonality even enables moving data directly from an input device to an output device.
 More complex instructions such as add likewise can have memory, register, input, or output as source or destination.

 Most operands can apply any of eight addressing modes to eight registers.
 The addressing modes provide register, immediate, absolute, relative, deferred (indirect), and indexed addressing, and can specify autoincrementation and autodecrementation of a register by one (byte instructions) or two (word instructions).
 Use of relative addressing lets a machine-language program be position-independent.

 No dedicated I/O instructions

-Early models of the PDP-11 had no dedicated bus for input/output, but only a system bus called the Unibus, as input and output devices were mapped to memory addresses.
+Early models of the PDP-11 had no dedicated bus for input/output, but only a system bus called the Unibus which connected all components of the system, the CPU, memory and, through adaptors, input and output devices that were mapped to memory addresses.

 An input/output device determined the memory addresses to which it would respond, and specified its own interrupt vector and interrupt priority.
 This flexible framework provided by the processor architecture made it unusually easy to invent new bus devices, including devices to control hardware that had not been contemplated when the processor was originally designed.
 DEC openly published the basic Unibus specifications, even offering prototyping bus interface circuit boards, and encouraging customers to develop their own Unibus-compatible hardware.